BRAHMS-SystemML/brahms/README.md

 This fork of the Brahms simulator starts from brahms version 0.7.3.
-The key improvement is a standard build system to replace the custom makefiles in the original, because at present we are using "set in aspic" binary builds of BRAHMS and we would like to be able to easily modify and add features as our requirements of the software change.
-All of the old, custom-written makefiles are present with an "__" prefix.
+The key improvement is a standard build system to replace the custom makefiles in the original, because recently we have been using "set in aspic" binary builds of BRAHMS and we would like to be able to easily modify and add features as our requirements of the software change.
-These will be removed at some point, but I'm keeping them for reference at present.

 You can read all about the original at: